 16 Great Ideas for Summer Photography

 Summer’s here!
-And with it comes nicer weather and days spent outdoors!
+And with it comes nicer weather and more days spent outdoors!
 For photography enthusiasts, there are plenty of great opportunities to get out and capture exciting new images.

 Grab your camera and start snapping!
 Here are sixteen fun summertime photography ideas that you’ll want to add to your must-capture list this summer.